Great-O-Khan: Young Lion (2015–2020)

 Oka began training with New Japan Pro-Wrestling (NJPW) in 2015, and made his in-ring debut on February 25, 2016, wrestling fellow rookie Katsuya Kitamura to a draw in a dark match at Lion's Gate Project 1.
 Oka and Kitamura wrestled to another draw in a dark match on September 1 at Lion's Gate Project 3.
 Oka made his televised debut on January 3, 2017, losing to his trainer Yuji Nagata.
 Oka once again lost to Nagata on January 27, January 31, and February 2.
 On February 9, Oka, Yoshitatsu and Henare were defeated by Nagata, Hirai Kawato and Jyushin Thunder Liger.
 Oka's first victory came on February 21, when he defeated Henare via referee stoppage after Henare suffered an ankle injury during their match.
 On April 13 at Lion's Gate Project 4, he teamed with his trainer Yuji Nagata to defeat Katsuya Kitamura and Manabu Nakanishi.
 On July 22, he and Nagata defeated Kitamura and Hiroshi Tanahashi.
 Oka then formed a tag team named "Monster Rage" with Kitamura.
 From October 12 to December 21, Oka took part in the 2017 Young Lion Cup, where he finished third with a record of three wins and two losses.
 Oka and Kitamura made their debuts in All Japan Pro Wrestling (AJPW) on July 5, 2017, losing to Wild Burning (Jun Akiyama and Takao Omori).

-On June 30, 2018, Oka debuted a new look and ring name, Great-O-Kharn.
+On June 30, 2018, Oka debuted a new look and ring name, Great-O-Kharn, inspired by the jiangshi vampire from Chinese folklore.
 He defeated Shota Umino with a new finisher, a Mongolian chop delivered from the second turnbuckle.
 Great O-Kharn started his excursion in the United Kingdom with New Japan affiliate Revolution Pro Wrestling and has started with 3 impressive wins and has since reinvented his finisher into a Crossbow submission.
 At Revolution Pro Wrestling's Summer Sizzler O-Kharn defeated American Superstar Shane Strickland and continued his winning streak into the Rev Pro tapings.
 On October 13, 2019, The Great O-Kharn teamed with Rampage Brown to win the RPW Tag Titles.
 A month later, on November 24, O-Kharn and Brown unified the RPW Tag Titles with the SWE Tag Titles when they defeated The Moonlight Express.